ICI3D/ICI3D.github.io/futures/shadow.md

 12:30-14:00	Lunch

 14:00-14:30	Discussion (Moderator: John)
-* What are the communities we engage with, and where do we see our
-* communities falling along the spectrum in Sheetal’s framework?
+* What are the communities we engage with, and where do we see our communities falling along the spectrum in Sheetal’s framework?
-* Should ICI3D tailor itself more to specific communities or aim to be global
+* Should ICI3D tailor itself more to specific communities or aim to be global and open?
-* and open?
 If the former, what are the priority communities?

-14:30-15:10	Draft vision / mission statements in small groups [25 + 15; need groups]
+14:30-15:10	Draft vision / mission statements in small groups NOTE [25 + 15; need groups]

 15:10-15:40	Dawie’s thoughts and discussion